Motorola Razr review: With updated specs and 5G, this is what we needed in February

 The new Motorola Razr (2020) addresses most of the issues I had with the Razr (2019) that came out in February.
 Overall it's a better phone.
 The new Razr gets a slew of upgraded specs, but lacks the top of the line ones found in the Motorola Edge Plus and Samsung Galaxy Note 20 Ultra.
 But neither of those phones can fold into something incredibly small.

-With the Razr you're paying $1,400 (converts to £1,100, AU$1,940) for a foldable screen.
+With the Razr you're paying $1,400 (£1,399, which is about AU$2,470) for a foldable screen.
 And that's important to remember because there isn't wireless charging or a high refresh rate display or a gigantic battery or IP-rated water and dust resistance or a headphone jack or headphones or the most powerful Snapdragon processor.
 If you want to fold a 6.2-inch phone into something the size of a small drink coaster in 2020, you're going to pay a lot of money.

 The Razr's refined foldable flip phone feels fantastic to use.
 With the new cameras, addition of support for 5G and all the useful enhancements to the external display, the Razr feels like a "normal" phone that can do "normal" everyday stuff with its "anything but normal" foldable build.
 If the Razr were a car it would be a fun two-seat convertible.